Supereeeee/MSDAN/README.md

 · You can run ./inference/inference_EFEN.py on your decive.

-## Results
-The results on benchmark datasets and pre-trained models are available at [Google Drive] or [Baidu Netdisk].

 ## Acknowledgement
 This code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR) toolbox.
 Thanks for the awesome work.